dmwyatt/gh_repo_download/README.md

 Since we also have a "copy to clipboard" button, we just read the data URI in Javascript, decode it, and copy it to the clipboard.

-### Size management
+### Resource management

 We do need to worry about downloading excessively large repos or delivering excessively large text files.
-We have a few settings to manage this:

-- `settings.MAX_REPO_SIZE` - The maximum size of a repo that we'll download.
-This is somewhat misnamed...it's actually the maximum size of the ZIP file we'll download.\
-  In
-  `downloader.repo_utils.download_repo` we check the `Content-Length` header and abort if it's too large.
-We also don't solely rely on that header and watch the size as we're downloading and if it exceeds the limit, we'll abort the download.
+- `downloader.repo_utils.download_repo` restricts the largest
+size of ZIP file we download,
+- `downloader.file_utils.extract_text_files` limits the total number of files we'll process.
+- `downloader.file_utils.extract_text_files` also limits the total size of text we'll deliver.

 ### Text files only (hopefully)